neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 Once you've found a bus, you can either:

-* Pay through the site (100% free as of July 2017)
+* Pay through the site (100% free as of July 2017).
-* Navigate to the company site and book there
+* Navigate to the company site and book there.

 While I personally find Wanderu the most versatile, another great option is [BusBud](busbud.com){:target="_blank"}.